 It is good practice, we believe, to vaccinate your dog for bordetella when they are in an environment where there are other dogs.
 Another strain causes whopping cough in humans.
 ITB is not contagious to humans though Heidi is fond of saying she has kennel cough when she has an upper respiratory infection.

 Yes!
-We support social dog behavior while at daycare for free.
-We redirect and reward alternatives to jumping up, barking for human attention, and not rushing through doorways to name a few social dog tricks.
+We support social dog behavior for free for all dogs staying with us.
+We redirect and reward alternatives to jumping up, barking for human attention, and not rushing through doorways to name a few social dog skills.

 Our owner and GM, Heidi Dixner, has been a professional dog trainer for more than 20 years.
 She started training her first personal dog at age 13 though she had a natural rapport with all animals from birth and was instrumental in training family dogs from age 6.
 Her great uncle was a professional dog trainer and breeder of Springer Spaniels.

 Short answer “no”.
-That said we do offer baths, nail trims, de-shed treatments, and limited trims for dogs already in our care for day &/or night care
+That said we may offer baths, nail trims, de-shed treatments, and limited trims for dogs in our night care/boarding.

 Short answer “no”.